tetrateio/lula/adr/0008-support-for-templating-data.md

 * Adding variables and/or secrets into Lula Validation manifests
 * Templating component definitions with version numbers

-Each of these possible operations may require a distinct input `configuration` file that provides the data, however it is desirable that the underlying libraries and methods support all these possible use cases.
+Each of these operations fall within the purview of "templating" information and may require a various input `configuration` values to provide the data, and additionally may require different workflows under the hood to support the implementations.
+This document is an exploration of the use cases and identified workflows needed to suppport.

 ### Detailed Use Case Exploration

 1. User wants to have composed OSCAL model, but keep configuration separate, templated at run-time

-  -> Validation config is added as a separate back-matter artifact, and extracted from the back-matter when validating. (how do you merge multiple, which get precedence?)
+  -> Validation config is added as a separate back-matter artifact, and extracted from the back-matter when validating.
+(Do you support having multiple configs?
+Which get precedence?)

 2. User wants to have composed OSCAL model, WITH validations templated at compose time